This is the guide for you if you’re creating a request for a proposal (RFP) for the first time or if you want to improve your RFP process.

 Let’s briefly compare these two scenarios:

-Choose the first route, and you’ll probably use your coworkers, friends, and networking groups to help solicit possible referrals for the job.
+If you choose the first route, you’ll probably use your coworkers, friends, and networking groups to solicit possible job referrals.

-Or you might perform a Google search to check out the top vendors in your area.
+Or, you might search Google to check out the top vendors in your area.

 After you review the website of a possible candidate for the job, you’ll craft the perfect message to reach out and learn if they can even help.

-Then, you’ll have to explain the specifics of your project and you may or may not ask them to submit a proposal before deciding to choose them for your project.
+Then, you’ll have to explain the specifics of your project, and you may or may not ask them to submit a proposal before choosing them for your project.

-It’s not a complicated process, but did we mention you have to repeat it for every promising referral or vendor you come across?
+It’s not a complicated process, but you’d have to repeat it for every promising referral or vendor you come across.

 Imagine how long that’s going to take!